JasonThomasData/genetic-algorithm-scheme/README.md

 - Functions are first-class citizens and can be stored in lists for use later.
 - Linked lists are the standard data type and this project uses insertion and swaps etc. This is faster than using arrays.
 - Chicken Scheme compiles rather than requiring an interpreter, which I think MIT Scheme does.
+- Scheme handles functions in a way very similar to how binary expression trees are written, eg: (+ 1 2) is a Scheme function but also ```+ 1 2``` is a tree with two leaf nodes.
+This is easy to recursively evaluate.

 ### Licence